Arash84Prhsn/WaterSortGame/README.md

 - `display` This method displays the current state of the bottles and gives the player a list of the commands that he can give the game.
 This method is recalled after every action until the game finishes.

 - `isSelectable(Stack bottle)` This method checks if the given bottle fulfills the conditions that a bottle must have in order to be selected and returns true if the bottle is selectable and false if it is not.
-The `select`, `selectNext` and `selectPrevious` methods all use this method to first check if the bottle that they are going to select is selectable and only then select the bottle.
+The `select`, `selectNext` and `selectPrevious` methods all uztilize this method to first check if the bottle that they are going to select is selectable and only then select the bottle.

 - `addToActions(String action, int selectedBottle, int argument, int pouredColors)` First this method shifts the entire array to the right so the oldest action is deleted and then adds the new action at index 0.